Femme Fatale (2002 film): Plot

 Mercenary thief Laure Ash is part of a team executing a diamond heist at the Cannes Film Festival.
 The diamonds are located on a gold ensemble worn by model Veronica, who is accompanying real-life director Régis Wargnier to the premiere of his film East/West.
 Laure seduces Veronica in order to obtain the diamonds, during which her accomplices "Black Tie" and Racine provide support.
 However, the heist is botched and Laure ends up double-crossing her accomplices and escaping to Paris with the diamonds.
 In Paris, a series of events causes Laure to be mistaken for a Parisian woman named Lily who had recently disappeared.
 While Laure luxuriates in a tub in Lily's home, she witnesses the real Lily return and commit suicide, providing Laure the opportunity to take her identity for good, and she leaves the country for the United States.

 Seven years later, Laure (in her identity as "Lily") resurfaces in Paris as the wife of Bruce Watts, the new American ambassador to France.
 After arriving in France, a Spanish paparazzo named Nicolas Bardo takes her picture.
-The picture is displayed around Paris, and Black Tie (who has coincidentally been released from prison seven years after being arrested for the heist) spots Bardo's photo while in the middle of killing a woman, seen talking earlier with Laure at a café, by throwing her into the path of a speeding truck.
+The picture is displayed around Paris, and Black Tie (who has coincidentally been released from prison seven years after being arrested for the heist) spots Bardo's photo while in the middle of killing a woman, seen talking earlier with Laure at a café, by throwing her into the path of a passing truck.
 With Laure exposed to her vengeful ex-accomplices, she decides to frame Bardo for her own (staged) kidnapping.
 Bardo is further manipulated by Laure into following through with the "kidnapping", and in the process, they begin a sexual relationship.
 The pair eventually meet with Bruce for a ransom exchange; however, Bardo has a crisis of conscience at the last moment and sabotages the scheme.
-In retaliation, Laure executes both Bruce and Bardo, only to be surprised by her ex-accomplices afterwards who promptly throw her off a bridge to her seeming death.
+In retaliation, Laure executes both Bruce and Bardo, only to be surprised by her ex-accomplices afterwards, who promptly throw her off a bridge to her seeming death.

 In an extended twist ending, the entirety of the film's events after Laure enters the tub in Lily's home are revealed to be a dream.
 In reality, Laure spies Lily entering the home as before, but this time Laure stops Lily from committing suicide and persuades her to leave the country and start a new life with Bruce.
 Seven years later, Laure and Veronica, who is revealed to have been Laure's partner and lover all along, chat about the success of their diamond caper.
 Veronica tells Laure that they should go their separate ways to avoid suspicion of being seen together, effectively ending their relationship.
 Black Tie and Racine arrive seeking revenge but are indirectly killed by the same truck that killed Veronica in Laure's dream.
 Laure and Veronica share one last look, nodding to each other.
 Bardo, witnessing all these events, introduces himself to Laure and asks if he has met her before, with Laure replying, "Only in my dreams."